cloudfoundry/loggregator-release/README.md

 ## Generating TLS Certificates

-In order to secure transport of logs throughout the system, Loggregator needs several certificates to be generated for each of the components.
+several certificates to be generated for each of the components.
 You start this process by running the `scripts/generate-certs`, and then configure the corresponding certificates for each of the components you are deploying.
-For more details see our [Certificate Configuration README](docs/cert-config.md)
+For

 ## Streaming Application Logs